-Section 140, ¶1.
+Section 141, ¶1.
 There shall be a Publishing Agent, elected by the General Conference from two or more nominees chosen by the General Board.
 He shall be an ex-officio member of the General Board and of the Executive Council.

 - ¶2.
-The publishing agent shall have authority, under the supervision of the General Board and the Executive Council, to regulate the business of the Publishing House in such a manner as the interests shall require.
-[Section 125, ¶1, (8)]. - ¶3.
-He shall make annual reports to the General Board and quadrennial reports to the General Conference. - ¶4.
-The Publishing Agent shall handle the Publishing House funds and sign checks on these funds. - ¶5.
-The Publishing Agent shall promote the distribution and sale of the Sunday school quarterlies and papers, and such publications as from time to time may be issued by the Publishing House. - ¶6.
-He shall serve as Business Manager of the Pilgrim Holiness Advocate, and as such shall have charge of the mailing lists and shall co-operate with the Editor, as from time to time requested, in promoting the circulation of the Advocate. - ¶7.
+The Publishing Agent shall have authority, under the supervision of the General Board, the Executive Council, and a general superintendent to regulate the business of the Publishing House in such a manner as the interests shall require [Section 125, ¶3]. - ¶3.
+The duties of the Publishing Agent are as follows: - To make annual reports to the General Board and quadrennial reports to the General Conference. - (2) To handle the Publishing House funds and sign checks on these funds. - (3) To promote the distribution and sale of the Sunday school quarterlies and papers, and such publications as from time to time may be issued by the Publishing House. - (4) To serve as Business Manager of the Pilgrim Holiness Advocate, and as such have charge of the mailing lists and co-operate with the Editor, as from time to time requested, in promoting the circulation of the Advocate. - ¶4.
 The Publishing Agent shall be bonded to the amount set by the Executive Council, the cost of same to be paid out of the Publishing House funds.